swiftlang/swift-evolution/proposals/0253-callable.md

 the call to a function or initializer call, then a `call` method call, and finally a dynamic call.

+### Implementation

+The implementation is very simple: [less than 200 lines of code](https://github.com/apple/swift/pull/24299) in the type checker that performs lookup and expression rewrite.

 ## Source compatibility

 This is a strictly additive proposal with no source-breaking changes.